-Between Memory and Wish
+Between Memory and Promise

 This painting started with an idea about regeneration and life cycles.
 It was the third painting in a series about love, loss, renewal and letting go.
 Inspiration was found in poetry, music and in observations of natural forms.

 Through the process of painting, the artist responded to personal experiences and emotions.
 She thought about healing, rebuilding, inheritance and legacy; building a composition with circles, coils, DNA strands, and the colour red for seeds of new life.